Find a Lender-Approved Local Conveyancer in Bury St Edmunds

 Commercial Conveyancing solicitors in Bury St Edmunds regulated by the SRA

 The list below is a non-comprehensive list of solicitors in Bury St Edmunds with expertise in commercial conveyancing in Bury St Edmunds.
-This could include advice on commercial leases including all matters relating to landlord and tenant law
+This will likely include advice on granting a lease to a commercial tenant

 • Burnett Barker Solicitors Limited, Collingwood House, 20 Whiting Street, Bury St. Edmunds, Suffolk, IP33 1NX